longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 We rely on Kubernetes scheduling to pick an appropriate successor node that meets all the usual constraints, if one exists.
 If the pod can't be scheduled, there is little to be done immediately but to wait for the failed node to return.
 For the user, the solution might be to add resources or decrease the cluster load in order to allow space for failover scheduling.
 This design does not schedule the successor in advance (see [Active/Passive](#active-passive) below for notes on how that might work).

 - **False positives**
 The initial choice for timeout interval may prove to be too sensitive.
+It is not currently adjustable.
 Increasing the timeout will make it less likely to restart share-manager unnecessarily, but also increase the time to recovery.
 One open question is whether delays in lease renewal and false positives are more likely in a heavily loaded cluster.
 That can probably only be resolved with copious testing, including high-load cases.

 - **Webhook availability**